rtCamp/rtsocial/README.md

 ## Changelog ##

 #### 2.2.0 ####
+* Use new object structure for Facebook share count
 * Remove Twitter count
-* Add option to show social-media sharing buttons on individual BuddyPress Activity
-* Add option on post/page to exclude social-media sharing buttons
+* Add a new option on post/page to remove social-media sharing buttons

 #### 2.1.19 ####
 * Bug fix for network activation in multisite